On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Introduction

 \textbf{Acknowledgements:} S.C. is supported by the ERC advanced grant 101141693 titled \textit{Noncommutative ergodic theory of higher rank lattices}.
 S.C. would like to thank Cyril Houdayer and Milan Donvil for some insightful comments on an earlier version of the article and Amine Marrakchi and Basile Morando for some helpful discussions.
 C.T. is supported by the grant SB22231267MAETWO008573 IoE Phase II.
-C.T. would also like to thank IIT Madras, Universit\'e Paris Cit\'e, IRL ReLaX, and Pierre Fima for supporting his travel and stay in Paris during April-May 2025.
+C.T. was partially supported by IIT Madras, IRL ReLaX (CNRS IRL2000), and the grant CNRS IEA GAOA for his travel and stay in Paris during April-May 2025.